-In the recent years instead of making their way to the biggest retailers, many people have opted the most civilised way of shopping online from the comfort of their home.
+In recent years instead of making their way to the biggest retailers, many people have opted the most civilized way of shopping online from the comfort of their home.
 This new trend gave birth to Cyber Monday, the Monday after Thanksgiving, where discounted deals are offered online only.

 In Pakistan, we are getting an amalgamation of both Black Friday and Cyber Monday all in one day (Friday).
 Online festivities to welcome Black Friday has started with pre-sales.
 Daraz.pk will launch its app pre-sale from 22nd-24th Nov while Yayvo.com has already started its pre-sale on 18th Nov with huge discounts on 10,000 items.